 The Coolest Thing In The World

-Meet ISLA volunteer, Pete Eich.
+Meet ISLA co-founder and volunteer lifeguard, Pete Eich.
 Lifeguarding runs in his veins.
 Predestined to be a lifeguard, he travels around the world sharing his knowledge and passion with others.
-And when he is back in the states, he is our Director & Education Curriculum Coordinator.

 What is your favorite beach in the world?